hakanai/talker/Readme.md

 * Come up with a real name for the tool.
 * Move configuration properly into the GUI.
 * Add support for more message backends.
+Candidates:
+    * Twitter
+    * Niconico
+    * IRC
 * Add support for more speech backends.
-Obvious candidates would be VOICEROID and SAPI.
-* Find a way to drive VOCALOID directly from Java.
+Candidates:
+    * VOICEROID (drive the GUI?
+Or use an existing tool that drives the GUI?)
+* Remove reliance on Robokoe.
 It should be possible to call a VST using JVstHost, but I found that library not to work and help does not appear to be forthcoming.
-Once we can drive it directly from Java, we can implement more correct timing of syllables and possibly even pitch variation, because the NLP libraries I'm working with already carry some of that data.
+  Benefits if it can be made to work:
+    * Better timing of syllables
+    * Possibly even pitch variation
+    * Support on Mac OS X (yes, VOCALOID runs on Macs now.)

 Building
 --------